Voices from the Past

 Another story was that Sergeant Ashby came by a puppy.
 According to this version, Sergeant Ashby became friends with a local family, the Wrights.
 The Wrights ran a soldier’s club at the St John’s Institute and had a young daughter, Freda.
 In this version, it was the Wrights’ daughter whom Sergeant Ashby named the puppy after.

-Although we are unable to confirm who first brought Freda back to Brocton camp, we have been able to confirm that Captain Magnay was her handler.
+Although we are unable to confirm who first brought Freda back to Brocton camp, we have been able to confirm that Captain Magnay was her first handler.

-The Commanding Officer of the New Zealand Rifle Brigade, Brigadier General Fulton took a shining to Freda and declared her the unit’s mascot.
+The Commanding Officer of the New Zealand Rifle Brigade, Brigadier General Fulton, took a shining to Freda and declared her the unit’s mascot.
 He also put Freda on regimental strength rations, which meant she got fed for her work as a mascot.

 According to military reports and letters home, Freda could be seen alongside the soldiers during their marches and was always keen to be a part of the ceremonial parades.
 Freda gave the New Zealand Rifle brigade soldiers much love and affection, and was a friendly distraction to the horrors of World War One.

 In 1918, at the end of the war, Freda died and was buried at Brocton Camp near Cannock Chase.
 Her gravestone was battered by the weather and vandals over the years that followed.
-During the 1960s and 1970s, Freda’s headstone was restored twice thanks to the efforts of retired serviceman Fred Smith, the British Legion and Friends of Cannock Chase.
+During the 1960s and 1970s, Freda’s headstone was restored twice thanks to the efforts of retired serviceman Fred Smith, the British Legion, and Friends of Cannock Chase.

 Freda’s early grave, with original headstone